 Gneiss is a very widespread rock type, especially in the lower parts of the continental crust, but it is also a common rock on the surface in some places (Scandinavia, Canada, and other shield areas where crystalline rocks are not covered by a layer of sedimentary rocks).

 Most of the mineral grains of gneissose rocks are visible to the naked eye.
-Banding in gneiss is a result of mineral segregation into separate, typically light- and dark-colored layers.
+Banding in this rock is a result of mineral segregation into separate, typically light- and dark-colored layers.
 Light-colored layer is usually composed of feldspars and quartz.
 Most important dark minerals are hornblende and biotite.
 Individual bands are usually 1-10 mm in thickness.
 Layers larger than that imply that partial melting or the introduction of new material have probably taken place.
 Such rocks are called migmatites.
-It is often difficult to distinguish gneiss from migmatite because there is a gradational transition from one to another.
-Hence, terms like ‘migmatized gneiss’ are commonly used.
+It is often difficult to distinguish it from migmatite because there is a gradational transition from one to another.
+Hence, terms like “migmatized gneiss” are commonly used.
 It is not well understood how the segregation takes place, but it must be the result of extreme pressure and shear stress deep in the crust.

 The protolith of gneiss may be an igneous rock, in this case it is called an orthogneiss.
-Orthogneiss forms probably because of shear in vicous granitic magma.
-Paragneiss is a type of gneiss with a sedimentary protolith.
+It forms probably because of shear in vicous granitic magma.
+Paragneiss is a variety with a sedimentary protolith.
 Even in the latter case, gneissic banding has nothing to do with original layering of sedimentary rocks.
-These original features are completely obliterated by the metamorphic processes involved in the formation of gneiss.
+These original features are completely obliterated by the metamorphic processes involved in the formation of this rock type.

 Paragneiss in most cases is thought to be the end product of metamorphism of a pelitic (clay-rich) sedimentary rock (shale, argillite, claystone, etc.) that metamorphosed first into slate, then became phyllite, schist, and finally gneiss.
 Still deeper burial or more intense heating may result in migmatization and finally complete melting of gneiss.